top of page

 That is the tragedy of false leadership.

+When a leader becomes consumed by the fear of being outshone, they stop leading.
+They start guarding their ego and their status.
+They guard the illusion of power.
 Fear is a poor teacher.
 It shrinks the soul and blinds the mind.
 A fearful leader leads for today, but a gracious leader builds for tomorrow.

 Great leaders don’t fear being surpassed—they pray for it.
 Because real legacy is not built in how long you hold the crown, but in how many others you prepare to wear it better than you ever did.